Exploring A World-Class Lithium Brine Property

 One World Lithium Inc. (OTCQB:OWRDF) (CSE:OWLI) is an exploration company that acquires lithium brine projects of merit.
-One World Lithium currently owns a 60 percent interest in the Salar del Diablo lithium brine project in the State of Baja California Norte, Mexico and is working towards earning an additional 30 percent working interest.
+One World Lithium currently owns a 60 percent interest in the Salar del Diablo lithium brine project in the State of Baja California, Mexico and is working towards acquiring an additional 30 percent working interest.
 The property covers a large salar of which only 10 percent has been explored.

-The Salar del Diablo is one of the world’s larger lithium brine prospects to be drilled during 2019 and is likened to the Salar de Atacama in Chile, which accounts for 27 percent of the world’s lithium supply.
+The Salar del Diablo is one of the world’s larger lithium brine prospects to be drilled during 2019 and has the same geological features as the Salar de Atacama in Chile, which accounts for 27 percent of the world’s lithium supply.
 According to the US Geological Survey (USGS), the five necessary geological attributes for the formation of a lithium brine deposit are: a closed basin, hot springs, volcanic rocks containing lithium, active faults to transport lithium into the basin and a salar in a region of high heat flow.
 The Salar del Diablo has all of these conditions.

 To date, three geophysical zones have been outlined on the property.
-The three zones cover 54 square kilometers and two of the zones continue beyond the exploration grid.
+The three zones cover 54 square kilometers with two of the zones continuing beyond the exploration grid.

-One World Lithium will resume its a 4,250-meter drill program on the property in the fall of 2019 to test the three geophysical zones, a geochemical anomaly and geological structures.
-As of June 13, there have been five holes completed.
-The company also intends to complete a gravity survey, a TDEM survey over Zone Two and Three as well as survey extensions to the north and northeast, and a similar pre-drilling program if the results warrant.
-A second drill program to evaluate the north and northeast extensions, and the southern part of the property.
+One World Lithium will resume its 4,250-meter drill program on the property in late September, 2019 to test the three geophysical zones, a geochemical anomaly and geological structures.
+As of June 13, there have been five holes drilled that did not reach their planned total depths as discussed in the Company’s news released on July 13 and July 25, 2019 where the drill holes did not intersect the drill targets.
+In late September the Company may re-drill some of the five holes and the 7 holes not yet drilled.
 In the long term, One World Lithium’s mission statement is to drill and define a significant resource on the property before seeking a partner to bring the project to production.

 One World Lithium’s Company Highlights